What Are Fundamentals? Beginner’s Guide

 Take into consideration that this process does not apply for exchanges.
 Crypto exchanges such as Binance work with a different system and you will have to send your USDT (and any other ERC-20 token) to its respective address.
 Remember that you are giving the custody of your coins to an exchange when you use it as a wallet.

-You can check out our guide on cryptocurrency wallets clicking here.
+You can check our guide on cryptocurrency wallets.